FS2004 Southwest Airlines Boeing 737-400 "Lone Star One"

 Screenshot of Southwest Airlines Boeing 737-400 "Lone Star One" in flight.

-1. Unzip the file to a temp folder.
+1. Extract the downloaded ZIP file into a temporary folder.

 [fltsim.x]